Nigeria: Eleme Fertilizer II-01/Port Harcourt

 Synopsis

-In April 2018 a complaint was filed with CAO by 134 IEFCL employees raising a series of concerns regarding the company’s labor and working conditions and use of security forces.
-Specifically, these concerns pertain to: (a) salaries/welfare; (b) discrimination; (c) unionization; (d) tax calculation and union dues withholdings; (e) discipline and treatment of employees who complained to CAO and/or who criticize management; (f) workplace safety, hazards, and hazard allowance; (g) healthcare coverage; and, (h) impacts associated with a July 2017 protest.
+In April 2018, CAO received a complaint submitted by 134 IEFCL employees raising a series of concerns regarding the company’s labor and working conditions and use of security forces, including salaries/welfare, discrimination, unionization, tax calculation and union dues withholdings, retaliation against complainants and protesters, workplace safety, hazards and hazard allowance, and healthcare coverage.

-CAO found the complaint eligible for further assessment in May 2018.
-The CAO team conducted an assessment trip in September 2018.
-During CAO’s assessment, there was a lack of consensus amongst the parties to engage in a CAO facilitated dispute resolution process.
-In accordance with CAO’s Operational Guidelines, the complaint has been referred to CAO’s compliance function.
-An assessment report is available at the below link.
+In May 2018, CAO found the complaint eligible for assessment, and conducted an assessment trip in September 2018.
+During the assessment, there was a lack of consensus amongst the parties to engage in a dispute resolution process.
+In accordance with CAO’s Operational Guidelines, the complaint was referred to the compliance function.

-In June 2021, CAO finalized the compliance investigation in relation to the case, making two non-compliance findings in relation to IFC’s supervision of the environmental and social (E&S) risks and impacts of the project.
-The investigation report was sent to IFC for formal response.
+In June 2021, CAO finalized the Compliance Investigation Report in relation to the case.
+The investigation found non-compliance in relation to IFC’s supervision of the environmental and social (E&S) risks and impacts of the project, and was the report was sent to IFC for formal response.

-The investigation also concluded that IFC’s response to the complainant's allegations of Company retaliation against workers was insufficient and represents a non-compliance with the Performance Standard 2 requirement to ensure the right of workers to organize and raise grievances without fear of reprisal.
-An appropriate IFC response would have included actions aimed at further understanding and assessing the situation, such as: engaging with workers alleging instances of reprisals to review their claims and concerns, and/or a more in-depth review of whether the company’s WGM was effective and whether disciplinary procedures had been properly applied.
-CAO concluded that the lack of guidance at the IFC and client level on handling allegations of retaliation at the time was an underlying cause of this non-compliance finding.
+The investigation also found IFC's response to allegations of company retaliation against workers inadequate, marking non-compliance with PS2, which ensures workers can organize and raise grievances without fear of reprisal.
+An appropriate response would have included actions such as engaging with workers alleging reprisals and thoroughly reviewing the WGM's effectiveness and the application of disciplinary procedures.
+The lack of guidance on handling retaliation allegations at the IFC and client level contributed to this non-compliance finding.

-Finally, CAO also concluded that available evidence, in this case, is insufficient to make findings of adverse outcomes in relation to the complainants’ allegations of retaliation.
+Finally, CAO concluded that the available evidence, in this case, was insufficient to make findings of adverse outcomes in relation to the complainants’ allegations of retaliation.